anyways-open/cycling-routeplanner/README.md

-# Cycling Route Planner
+# Cycling Route Planner :bicyclist: :bicyclist: :bicyclist:

 [![Build status](https://build.anyways.eu/app/rest/builds/buildType:(id:anyways_routing_CyclingRouteplanner)/statusIcon)](https://build.anyways.eu/buildConfiguration/anyways_routing_CyclingRouteplanner#all-projects)

 This our cycling route planner web app.
-This was originally built using [Open Summer of Code](https://summerofcode.be/) [here](https://github.com/oSoc18/bike4brussels) and we polished and finished it.
+This was originally built during [Open Summer of Code](https://summerofcode.be/) [here](https://github.com/oSoc18/bike4brussels) and we polished and finished it.
 The branding in this route planner can be customized to your project/company/city/region.

+It uses the ANYWAYS route planning API to handle:

+- Cycling networks :
+  - Cycle highways.
+  - Node networks.
+  - Regional and city networks.
+- Elevation :mountain_bicyclist:
+- Multiple routing profiles.

 ## Screenshots